ChristianKohler/Homepage/content/posts/2021-11-15-ng13-view-engine-deprecation/index.md

 ![](./images/libraries.jpg)

-With Angular 13, it is not possible to publish in the ViewEngine format anymore.
+With Angular 13, it is not possible to publish in the View Engine format anymore.
 Library developers have now two options to publish:

 - Partial Ivy
 - Full Ivy